mnieber/dodo-commands/doc/tutorial/part_1_working_with_microservices.rst

 Adding an alias to run the writer service
 -----------------------------------------

-We'll now create an alias that runs the writer service.
+We'll now create a ``mk.py`` script that can be used as an alias for running the writer service.

 .. code-block:: bash